Surajv311/LearningMicroservices/README.md

 python3
 pyenv versions
 ```

-And do ensure you have `pip` package manager installed and docker/podman installed to run containers.
+Ensure you have `pip` package manager installed and docker/podman installed to run containers.
 In this exercise, I have used docker in the beginning later switched to podman (Note all docker commands run same in podman, except instead of using `docker` keyword, use `podman` in commands)
 So do install docker, docker desktop, podman, docker compose, podman compose (compose utilities are different and should be installed separately - we learn more about them later)